PLANT CURATOR

 High dynamic range (HDR) photographic imaging has been extremely popular in recent years.
 It is a style of photography that is frequently employed not only by commercial artists but amateurs too.
 This was made possible by the widespread ownership of both digital cameras and post-production software like Adobe Photoshop.
 It seemed, for a while at least, that every photo you came across used this technique.
 At first great HDR images took your breath away, but increasingly its ongoing ubiquitousness made them rather less appealing.
 Today, you get the feeling that photography is moving on.

 For those that don’t know, HDR imaging involves using software to mesh three or more images taken at different exposures (ie one underexposed, one overexposed and one normal) into a single image.
 Creating something that could be described as a more ‘dynamic’ image.
 To better understand what the photographic results can be, try looking at the work of one of the most talented and successful photographers of this technique – Dave Hill – who uses a combination of HDR and photo illustration (the post-production, Photoshop part) in his work.
-This relatively young man seems to have HDR-ed every major celebrity around, yet Hill himself suggested a while back that he had had enough; proclaiming more interest in ‘natural light’ shooting than the artificially lit ones he is most known for.
+This relatively young man seems to have HDR-ed every major celebrity around, yet Hill suggested that he had had enough; proclaiming more interest in ‘natural light’ shooting than the artificially lit ones he is most known for.
 But because of the quality of Hill’s work, their huge visual impact and distinctive feel, HDR enthusiasts will continue to discuss how to obtain the ‘Dave Hill effect’.
 This, however, is not easy as his images are a result of not only his ability, but hours of work in the photographic and post-production stages.

 davehillphoto© David Hill